 Have you ever been refused a visa?

-If Yes: "Yes, I was refused a US visitor visa in 2020 due to insufficient evidence of employment at that time.
-Since then, I've been promoted to Senior Manager, significantly increased my savings, and successfully traveled to three Schengen countries and Australia.
+If Yes: "Yes, I was refused a US visitor visa in 2021 due to insufficient evidence of employment at that time.
+Since then, I've been promoted to Senior Manager, significantly increased my savings, and successfully travelled to three Schengen countries and Australia.
 My circumstances have substantially improved."

 If No: "No, I have never been refused a visa for any country."